SKART1/GEOTRACERT/README.md

 GEOTRACERT
 ==========

-Server and client (web front) for geotracert service
+Server and client (web front) for geotracert service.